Viggy005/eng99_docker_k8_MS/README.md

 ### change nginx file and check changes in read time

 ### commit, build, push to docker hub
+- images are immutable

-- docker commit "container_id" viggy005/my-nginx
+- docker commit "container_id" viggy005/my-nginx:v1
+  - container_id does not come in quotes
   - where viggy005 is the dockerhub repo user name
   - my-nginx is the repo name
+  - vs is the tag
+- docker push viggy005/my-nginx:v1
 - to pull and use:
   -       docker run -d -p 80:80 viggy005/my-nginx:latest

+### copy file into container
+-  docker cp index.html container_id:/foo.txt